A. J. Cronin: Family

 It was at university that Cronin met his future wife, Agnes Mary Gibson (May, 1898–1981), who was also a medical student.
 She was the daughter of Robert Gibson, a master baker, and Agnes Thomson Gibson (née Gilchrist) of Hamilton, Lanarkshire.
 The couple married on 31 August 1921.
-As a physician, May worked with her husband briefly in the dispensary while he was employed by the Tredegar Medical Aid Society.
+As a physician, Mary worked with her husband briefly in the dispensary while he was employed by the Tredegar Medical Aid Society.
 She also assisted him with his practice in London.
 When he became an author, she would proofread his manuscripts.
 Their first son, Vincent, was born in Tredegar in 1924.
 Their second, Patrick, was born in London in 1926, and Andrew, their youngest, in London in 1937.

 With his stories being adapted for Hollywood films, Cronin and his family moved to the United States in 1939, living in Bel Air, California, Nantucket, Massachusetts, Greenwich, Connecticut, and Blue Hill, Maine.
 In 1945, the Cronins sailed back to England aboard the RMS Queen Mary, staying briefly in Hove and then in Raheny, Ireland, before returning to the US the following year.
 They took up residence at the Carlyle Hotel in New York City and then in Deerfield, Massachusetts, before settling in New Canaan, Connecticut, in 1947.
 Cronin also travelled frequently to summer homes in Bermuda and Cap-d'Ail, France.